janaagaard75/azure-functions-typescript/README.md

 Continuous deployment is done with [CircleCI](https://circleci.com/), and configured in `config.yml`.

-The run script `yarn test-save-results` run the same tests as `yarn test`, but stored the result in a `test-results` folder so that CircleCI can display a summary.
+The run scripts `test-save-results` and `test-e2e-save-results` run the same tests as their counterparts without the `-save-results` postfix, but stores the result in a `test-results` folder so that CircleCI can display a summary.